thelia/memo-book/src/04-cli.md

 # CLI Tools

-Thelia has a command line tools that can help you automate repetitive task .
+Thelia has a command line tools that can help you automate repetitive tasks.
 Obviously you can develop your own command.

 ## Usage